BuildMyEvent/.github/profile/README.md

 - **White-Label**: Fully customize your page and host it on your own domain.
 - **Open Source**: Backed by a thriving community with continuous improvements.
 - **Built on Base**: Offering the scalability, security, and blockchain integration that Base provides.
-- **API for Developers**: Integrate our powerful API into existing ticketing platforms to offer NFT ticketing and blockchain features—without the need for coding.
+- **API for Developers**: Developers can use our API to integrate NFT ticketing and blockchain features into existing platforms, leveraging Web3 technologies.

 ## 🚀 NFTs and Web3 Integration